ovh/cds/doc/tutorials/pipeline-configuration-file.md

 - Only one hostname can be set as requirement
 - Memory and Services requirements are availabe only on Docker models

 If you want to share files or artifact between jobs, stages or pipelines you have to use *Artifact upload* and *Artifact download*.
+You can also share variable between stages, see [variables tutorial](variables.md) for more details.

 ### Steps